desci-labs/desci-codex/README.md

 ```

 > At this point, `make test` can be run to automatically setup a local environment and run the test suite.
+> By default, the tests and scripts run against a local Ceramic/ComposeDB node with the bundled IPFS server,
+> uses the `inmemory` network for anchoring, and writes all data and logs to `local-data`.

 2. Generate your own seed, admin DID, and ComposeDB configuration file: